What Does Your Tongue Say About You?.

 The Coat

-Coat is analysed by its colour and thickness, representing the Stomach's condition or any superficial illness such as colds and flu.
+Coat is analysed by its colour and thickness.
+It represents the Stomach's condition or any superficial illness such as colds and flu.
 TCM differentiates between illness that induces heat and cold.
 Heat pathogens cause a yellow tongue coat with fever, sweats, thirst and a sore throat.
 Cold pathogens cause a white tongue coat with chills, body aches and desire for warmth.

 Thickness of the coat shows how severe the digestive sluggishness or pathogen is- the thicker it is the more severe.
-So for example if a tongue coat is yellow and thick in the Lung area of the tongue, it is likely this person may have a cough with coloured phlegm after a viral infection with a big fever, and our TCM practitioner will use these visual prompts to ask the appropriate questions.
+So for example if a tongue coat is yellow and thick in the Lung area of the tongue, it is likely this person may have a cough with coloured phlegm after a viral infection with a big fever.
+An experienced TCM practitioner will use these visual prompts to ask the appropriate questions.
 Next time you have a cold take a look at your tongue in the mirror to see what's happening to your body!

 Moisture

 Excessive dryness appears on the coat as a velvety texture.
 Fluid retention shows with a shiny surface.
-A Dry or Wet tongue indicates body fluids not being dispersed in the right places and need to be circulated through herbal or acupuncture treatment.
+A Dry or Wet tongue shows body fluids aren't dispersing in the right places and need circulating with herbal or acupuncture treatment.

-If you notice signs of a thick coat, swollen body, or deep cracks on a tongue of a friend or family member, THEY NEED TREATMENT!
+If you notice signs on a tongue of a friend or family member, mention Chinese Medicine to them.
 Tongues can be read like a book, and theirs may be trying to tell them something!
-Call The Family Wellness Centre Today on 9938 1090 to speak to our TCM Practitioners about what your tongue is saying about your health.
+You can make an appointment here, to speak to our TCM Practitioner about what your tongue is saying about your health.
+They're a degree qualified TCM practitioner based on Sydney's Northern Beaches with years of experience in private practice.

 Latest Health + Wellness News.